If you want to listen to the audio version of THE GUIDE ON HOW TO PITCH TO JOURNALISTS, press play here.

 And in addition to this guide, you can also download our Pitching to Journalists Toolkit, which contains 6 pitch email examples to journalists, as well as a sample media pitch email template.

 Okay, I’m starting with the basics here!
-But this is important context.
+But it’s important for context.
 PR remains a bit of a mystery to many people and the question of how to get press coverage can be downright bewildering.

 So here’s our media pitch definition: